 Domestic violence places extreme trauma and emotional scars to their victims.
 In most cases, these last for long periods of time and can easily outlast the physical damage that victims received.
-In the US alone, it has been estimated that around 4.7 million women suffer from physical violence by their partner every single year.
+In the US alone, it has been estimated that around 4.7 million women suffer from physical violence by their partner every single year, some with hedge trimmers, which is a scary thought.

 Women who are subjected to domestic violence have a huge tendency to develop post-traumatic stress disorder or any stress-related mental condition.
 They could have disturbing flashbacks or some seemingly irrational fears which they may find difficult to overcome.